Pogies: A Funny Looking Necessity

-Revelate’s Expedition Pogies are indeed created with expedition style bikepacking in mind.
+Revelate’s Expedition Pogies are indeed created with expedition-style bikepacking in mind.
 A simple and durable design paired with the features you’ll appreciate on longer, colder trips makes for a versatile and incredibly warm option for riders tackling some epic winter rides.

-I rarely had any problem removing my hands from their microclimate within the pogie if I needed to, and cramming my hands back inside was a breeze (even if I couldn’t feel said breeze).
+I rarely had any problem removing my hands from their microclimate within the pogie when I needed to, and cramming my hands back inside was a breeze (even if I couldn’t feel said breeze).
 The zippered pocket features an expandable design, and although I would avoid packing anything too heavy here, they make for an ideal spot for snacks, electronics, or even packable layers.

-Revelate includes a set of foam plugs which further insulate the hands from intruding breezes by way of the cable exit, and bar-ends that secure the inside of the pogie to reduce sagging.
+Revelate includes a set of foam plugs that further insulate your hands from intruding breezes by way of the cable exit, and bar-ends that secure the inside of the pogie to reduce sagging.
 The Expedition Pogies offer some highly desirable features in a clean and simple overall design, which I believe to be important for longer trips where I don’t want to be dealing with more than what I need.

 - Outer Shell: 210d ripstop nylon

 - Insulation: quilted 340g synthetic + removable Polartec 300 liner

 - Manufacturer’s Temp Rating: -9°C/16°F without liners to -45°C/-49°F with liners

 - Our Recommended Rating: -5°C/23°F without liners to -40°C/-40°F with liners